ofs69/syncopathy/README.md

 protoc --dart_out=lib/generated -Iprotos protos\notifications.proto

 // fetch the dlls for mpv
-// on linux you have to install it via your package manager sudo apt install libmpv-dart dart run libmpv_dart:setup --platform windows
+// on linux you have to install it via your package manager sudo apt install libmpv-dev dart run libmpv_dart:setup --platform windows
 ```
 I forked this library because I needed some changes